MetalHexx/TeensyROM-UI/README.md

 - Image File Support
 - Easy Firmware Updates
 - Transfer files to your TeensyROM SD/USB storage with drag and drop capabilities
-  - .d64 files will automatically unpack the embedded .prg files upon transfer
+- .D64 File Support through automatic PRG file extraction on file transfer
 - Set a watch folder on your desktop to automatically sync files to your TeensyROM SD/USB storage.

 ## Requirements